"It's not funny, Soul!"

 She might not feel like doing much these days but her aim with the book to his head is still as sharp as ever.

 Pumpkin-head is leaking.
-Well as Soul drives to the hospital, he rationalizes that it's not actually Pumpkin-head but the fluid surrounding Pumpkin-head.
+Well, as he drives to the hospital as quickly as he can without breaking any speeding laws, he rationalizes that it's not actually Pumpkin-head but the fluid surrounding Pumpkin-head.
 He tries to tell Maka this, to settle his heart that hasn't stopped racing since she gave a little gasp on the couch, the seat under her growing damp, but she's having none of it.

 In between deep breaths, she growls, "Keep your eyes on the road, you idiot!"

-That kind of clears his mind and even though his heart is still racing, he manages not to completely lose his marbles while they're in the car.
+That kind of clears his mind and even though his heart is still lodged in his throat, he manages not to completely lose his marbles while they're in the car.
+And as Maka's nails dig into his shoulder, he definitely doesn't mention the idea of recording Pumpkin-head's birth.

-He wants to tell Pumpkin-head to cool it, that they have their mother's temperament, which is certainly not cool in this case.
+She's holding his hand so tight, he can hardly squeeze it but he says, "You know I'm with you, wherever you go."
+He also kind of wants to tell Pumpkin-head to cool it, that they have their mother's temperament, which is certainly not cool in this case.

 But Pumpkin-head listens to no one.
-Maka's yells get louder and her grip on his hand is positively lethal.
+Maka's yells get louder and her grip on his hand turns positively lethal.

 Soul has reverted back to his fruit-child stage.